reyn-time/ryan-lau314.github.io/_posts/2021-02-26-coded-triangle-numbers.md

 In fact, it suffices if $8w + 1$ is a square number!
 Since $8w + 1$ must be an odd number, the square root of $8w + 1$ can only be odd.
 It follows that $\frac{1}{2}\left(\sqrt{8w + 1} - 1\right)$ can only a positive integer.

-With the help of the [`is_square` function](https://docs.sympy.org/latest/modules/ntheory.html#sympy.ntheory.primetest.is_square) from the `sympy` library, the code can then be written in a rather straightforward way:
+With the help of the [`is_square` function](https://docs.sympy.org/latest/modules/ntheory.html#sympy.ntheory.primetest.is_square) from the `sympy` library, the code can then be written in a rather straightforward way.
+For the more hardcore programmers, you can try to implement the `is_square` method yourself by computing the [integer square root](https://en.wikipedia.org/wiki/Integer_square_root) of the number.

 {% highlight python %}
 from sympy.ntheory.primetest import is_square